-- The Sydney Hobart Yacht Race starts on Sydney Harbour on December 26 with around 100 boats of different sizes competing for line and handicap honors.
+- The Rolex Sydney Hobart Yacht Race starts on Sydney Harbor in late December with around 100 boats of different sizes competing for line and handicap honors.

-- The Sydney Festival, celebrating arts and culture, covers a broad spectrum of the performing and visual arts.
-It is usually held from around the second week of January until the weekend after Australia Day.
+- The Sydney Festival celebrates a broad spectrum of the performing and visual arts.
+It is usually held around the second week of January until the weekend after Australia Day.

-- The Australian Open, the first of the world's Grand Slam tennis tournaments in the calendar year, takes place in Melbourne from around the middle of January through Australia Day.
+- The Australian Open, the first of the world's Grand Slam tennis tournaments in the calendar year, takes place in Melbourne starting around the middle of January.

-- In Tamworth in country New South Wales, the Country Music Festival normally takes place in late January around Australia Day.
+- The Tamworth Country Music Festival normally takes place in late January around Australia Day.
 A highlight of the festival is the annual country music awards.

-- The Sydney Chinese New Year Festival is arguably the largest and most popular Chinese New Year festival in Australia, including lantern parades, food markets, dragon boat races, and music and dance events.
-Chinese New Year festivals are held in some other cities and major towns.
+- The Sydney Chinese New Year Festival is arguably the largest and most popular Chinese New Year festival in Australia.
+It includes lantern parades, food markets, dragon boat races, and music and dance events.

 - The Sydney Gay and Lesbian Mardi Gras is a major multi-week event, culminating in a glittering nighttime parade.
 The festival begins in February.